bronifty/obsidian-vault2/Go/Ardan Labs Bill Kennedy.md

 	println("inc:\tValue Of[", inc, "]\tAddr Of[", &inc "]\tValue Points To[", *inc, "]") }
 ```
-- i don't think &inc (address value can be updated), so *inc is the value for the &inc that gets updated
+- i don't think &inc (address value can be updated), so * inc is the value for the &inc that gets updated
+	- * inc is the value that the pointer points to
+-